tum-i4/dirts/README.md

-# DIRTS (Dependency-Injection-aware Regression Test Selection)
+# DIRTS (Dependency Injection Aware Regression Test Selection)

-DIRTS is a static class or method level tool for Regression Test Selection that is statically aware of Dependency Injection.
+DIRTS is a static class- or method-level Regression Test Selection (RTS) tool that is aware of Dependency Injection (DI) mechanisms.

 ## Configuration Options